sciZer0/newdiscoveries/README.md

 In order for you to get an idea of how big the whole wrongness of modern/official science is, here is a description of just 2 of the fundamental mistakes that I discovered.

-#### SUFFICIENT FUNDAMENTAL MISTAKE IN SCIENCE
+#### THE 1st SUFFICIENT FUNDAMENTAL MISTAKE IN SCIENCE

-Even this single mistake destroys the entire concept of modern/official science of understanding the Universe.
+This mistake is called "sufficient" because even this one alone destroys the entire concept of modern/official science of understanding the Universe.

-This mistake is sufficient.

 The mistake is based on the fact that modern/official science fails to even understand what is THE REAL REASON that a free-falling object during every second is moving the distance different in size.

 <p align="center">
   <img src="https://github.com/sciZer0/new_discoveries/blob/main/assets/images/1.png"/><br>
-  <i>We (people) know all the exact numbers<br> about “free-falling“ through <br>well-known experiments.</i>
+  <i>We (people) know all the exact numbers<br>
+   about “free-falling“ through<br>
+   well-known experiments.</i>
 </p>

 So, for example, modern/official science fails to even understand what is the real reason that a free-falling apple during every second is moving the distance different in size: